Sign up to receive e-newsletters, discounts and promotions

 The Jorge Leyva Studio is a full time working studio of contemporary artist Jorge Leyva.
 Jorge welcomes visitors to experience first hand the creative process of his artworks.
 Metal sculpture, stone carving, wood sculpture and mural size paintings are all part of this artist creative nature.
 The studio has an open house once a year in the spring.

-A gallery of fine crafts, including fiber, ceramics, and photography by local artists.
-Located close to the Katy Trail.
+A gallery of fine crafts, including fiber, ceramics, and photography by local artists John and Margret Prues.
+John Preus has been a studio potter since the mid 1970s.

 Art from the Midwest, including pottery, jewelry, photography, oils and watercolor.